bszonye/civ7-flag-corps/README.md

 ## fixes and customizes game features
 - city banners show changes from resource reallocation (like happiness)
-- unit health bars adjusted to show damage more accurately
+- unit & district health bars adjusted to show damage more accurately
 - city leader portraits react to alliances, war, and unhappiness
 - neutral city-states have a neutral allegiance ring (not red)
 - religion icons merged unless urban and rural religion differ